Juvenile dermatomyositis (JDM) is a form of myositis that occurs in children. It is a rare disease that causes muscle weakness and skin rashes.

 There is no cure for juvenile dermatomyositis yet, but there are treatment options to help manage the symptoms.

-JDM is very sensitive to steroids and practically all children will respond.
-This steroid treatment has to be carefully tailored as to the child’s needs, as too little treatment might not adequately suppress the condition.
+Many children with JDM will respond to steroids but other treatments will usually be given in addition to steroids.
+The steroid treatment has to be carefully tailored as to the child’s needs, as too little treatment might not adequately suppress the condition.

 Early treatment is usually the best predictor of a better outcome of this disease.